mli/gluon-crash-course/README.md

 # A 60-min crash course on Gluon

+**Note**:  This crash course is not a part of the new MXNet document site, please check it at http://beta.mxnet.io/guide/crash-course/index.html

 [![Build Status](http://ci.mxnet.io/job/gluon-crash-course/badge/icon)](http://ci.mxnet.io/job/gluon-crash-course/)

 Every .md file in this repo may be run directly in Jupyter notebook when you use the `notedown` plugin.
 Keeping the format in markdown instead of .ipynb makes it easier to collaborate and review on GitHub.